 How to restore your voice after smoking

-The tips presented in the article were personally tried by the author after removal of the thyroid gland and the occurrence of left-sided paresis.
+The tips presented in the article were tried personally by the author after removal of the thyroid gland and the occurrence of left-sided paresis.
 The voice returned in the fifth month of classes, contrary to the predictions of the neurologist and ENT doctor.

 More about paresis